d-stephenson/d-stephenson.github.io/_posts/2021-04-10-journal-five-des501.md

 The job of a UX designer is to build a bridge between a business or organisation through the creation of a user experience that is easy to use.
 This is achieved through market analysis, product development and a clear design strategy that leads to a project outcome that meets user needs, requirements and expectations.
 To accomplish these goals UX is often split into the following main disciplines:

-1. Experience Strategy (ExS): Holistic strategy that includes both customer and business needs.
+1. Experience Strategy (ExS): Holistic strategy that includes both customer and business needs
 2. Interaction Design (IxD): Interactive elements of the system including buttons, page transitions etc.
 3. User Research (UR): Identify the problems and designing a solution through research and user feedback
 4. Information Architecture (IA): Understand the relationship between sets of content to organise information